 Inside the white picket fence you recall the shade by the bay window at the side of the small white house and it's patch of clover so green it leans towards blue so you go and lie down to rest.
 The excited breath of your play slows, eyes closed for a moment or two until they open to a sky deep and blue like some fantasy painting of scudding clouds on an infinite pallet of possibility.

-Can you remember the sense of well-being, limitless hope and the joy of friendship, this secret place where you know some other child has been.
-"John and Suzie" … handprints in the concrete under the old used to be a carport yet they are as much of you as this clover and this sky.
-They are as much of you as your dreams and the questions of youth, images of dappled shadows in the woods … walk like an Indian, strong yet flowing as a cat on soft ground.
+Can you remember the sense of well-being, limitless hope and the joy of friendship, this secret place where you know some other child has been?
+"John and Suzie" … handprints in the concrete under the old, used to be a carport, yet they are as much of you as this clover and this sky.
+They are as much of you as your dreams and the questions of youth and images of dappled shadows in the woods.
+Walk like an Indian, strong yet flowing as a cat on soft ground.

 Can you remember when your breath was like honey dripping from a spoon, rich and golden, part of the light that danced in the corner or on the hardwood floor … reaching for you … asking you to reach back into it's dust dancing spell?